garden-io/garden/docs/guides/cert-manager-integration.md

-# cert-manager integration
+# cert-manager Integration

-## Scope, requirements and version supported

-### Scope

-This guide aims at outlining configuration and best practices when dealing with TLS certificates, cert-manager and Garden.

-When starting a new project or when maintaining your existing ones, dealing with the creation and renewal of certificates can easily become a very complex task.
-Many projects appeared in the last few years to help managing this complexity and one that stood out is [cert-manager](https://github.com/jetstack/cert-manager).
+When starting a new Kubernetes project or when maintaining your existing ones, dealing with the creation and renewal of TLS certificates can easily become a headache.
+A popular tool to help automate certficate generation and renewal is [cert-manager](https://github.com/jetstack/cert-manager).

-The goal of this integration is to give you a head start when setting the TLS certificates for your project with cert-manager, providing an easy way for installation and some sensible defaults while allowing full control of the underlying configuration.
+The [kubernetes](./remote-kubernetes.md) and [local-kubernetes](./local-kubernetes.md) providers include an integration with cert-manager.
+The goal of the integration is to give you a head start when setting up TLS certificates for your project, providing an easy way to install it, and some sensible defaults.
-We don't aim to fully support all the features of cert-manager, but rather accommodate the most common use case while still allowing full control of the underlying setup.
+We don't aim to support all the features of cert-manager, but rather accommodate the most common use case, while still allowing full control of the underlying setup when needed.

-Please read the defaults settings and configurations in each of the following sections.

-### Requirements
+## Requirements

+You need to have an ingress controller configured, that is configured using Ingress resources (e.g. nginx).
+You can install nginx automatically by setting `setupIngressController: nginx` in your `kubernetes` provider config.
-We require you to have configured your DNS and routing so that the domains you will configure below are pointed to your ingress controller.
+You also need make sure your DNS and routing are configured to point the domains you will configure below to your ingress controller.

-### Supported versions
+## Limitations

-cert-manager is currently under development and will soon go in beta.
-Currently we only support `cert-manager v0.11.0` which requires `kubernetes >v1.11`.
+cert-manager is currently under development.
+Currently we only support cert-manager v0.11.0, which requires Kubernetes v1.11 or higher.

-## Enable the integration and configuration
+If you set `certManager.install: false` garden will expect to find a `cert-manager` installation in the `cert-manager` namespace.
+If you already have installed `cert-manager` please verify it's running by checking the status of the main pods as suggested in the [documentation](https://docs.cert-manager.io/en/latest/getting-started/install/kubernetes.html#verifying-the-installation).

+The integration currently only supports Let's Encrypt and HTTP-01 challenges.
+We also only support cert-manager ClusterIssuers and not namespace Issuers.

+> More configuration options will be implemented, but we need your help to prioritize them!
+Please [file an issue](https://github.com/garden-io/garden/issues) to request the features you need.

+## Usage

+### Enabling and configuring cert-manager

-To enable cert-manager, you'll need to configure it on your Kubernetes Provider configuration in your project `garden.yml` file:
+To enable cert-manager, you'll need to configure it in the `kubernetes` provider configuration in your project `garden.yml` file:

 ```yaml
     kind: Project